LDSSA/hackathon-1/README.md

 # How to make submissions

-1. Fill in the key variable with the key given to you
+1. Fill in the key variable with the key given to you by sam
-2. Register this function in the same notebook that you have the dataframe with your predictions.
+2. Register this function in the same notebook that you have the dataframe with your predictions
 3. Call `submit(probas_df)`

 ```python